Cutting diagnostic time from minutes to seconds

 03

-Errors weren't the problem, finding them was
+Errors weren't the problem,

 Without any feedback or dashboard, the machine operators had to check every door.
 This resulted in: